 Designed by the famed Walter Granville, a former employee of the East Bengal Railways, the Kanpur Memorial Church showcases the exquisite Lombardy Gothic style of architecture.
 Made of vibrant red bricks, in different hues, the church houses a beautifully carved figure of an angel with crossed arms and holding batons: a symbol of peace.
 A memorial garden is also located on the east of the church and is as stunning as the structure it houses.

-Though stunning to behold, the church is symbolic of the struggle people of Kanpur did and the memorial of all lives lost.
+Though stunning to behold, the church is symbolic of the struggle of people of Kanpur and stands as a memorial of all lives lost.